tob-asco/seeds/tags.md

 6. `early development`
    - :cool: such a critical phase of life
    - :cool: new parents nowadays are extremely cautious and informed, i.e. interested
-   - :abacus: babies, Kitas, Kindergardens, primary schools
+   - :abacus: babies, Kitas, kKndergardens, primary schools
 7. elderlies
    - :abacus: systems adapted to old people
    - :abacus: people live longer, what to do after 65?